ventus-ag/docs/_docs/tutorials/Install-LAMP+centos.md

 ![](../../assets/img/LAMP/LAMP5.png)

 **Let's re-cap what we've done:**
-- Create an Ubuntu VM
+- Create an Ubuntu VM and Centos VM
 - Install Apache, MySQL, and PHP
 - Verify installation and configuration
 - Install WordPress on the LAMP server